astronomer/airflow-guides/guides/templating.md

 `/data/path/yyyy=2021/mm=08/dd=24`) every day so that you don't have to scan all data.
 Airflow leverages [Jinja](https://jinja.palletsprojects.com), a templating framework in Python, for templating in Airflow.

-In this guide we'll cover all the options Airflow give you for applying templates in your code:
+In this guide we'll cover all the options Airflow gives you for applying templates in your code:

 - Which variables and functions are available when templating
 - Which operator fields can be templated and which cannot